 - Tingling or numbness in the hands and fingers

 - The sensation of terror, or imminent death

 - The sense of loss of control

 What are the treatments for panic attacks?

 The cause of most panic attacks is not clear, so the treatment may be different for each person.

-Medications are used for the prevention and / or immediate relief of symptoms and are generally the main line of treatment.
-In addition, psychotherapy, such as cognitive-behavioral therapy, relaxation and meditation are often used to help relax the body and relieve anxiety.
+Medications are used to prevent and immediate relief of symptoms and are generally the main line of treatment.
+In addition, psychotherapy, such as cognitive-behavioral therapy, relaxation, and meditation, are often used to help relax the body and relieve anxiety.

 If you are in the middle of a panic attack, immediate relief of anxiety symptoms may come from taking a sedative-type anti-anxiety medication such as Xanax, Klonopin, and Ativan.
 These medications are provided at least at the start of medical therapy but are not for long-term use.